eritbh/1password-ssh-utils/README.md

 Within this location, the SSH config file is stored in `ssh_config`, and key pairs are stored in the `keys` subdirectory according to the UUID of their associated 1Password item.

-## Using a different 1Password account
+## 1Password Accounts

 Normally, running `op signin` at least once before using these scripts caches some of your 1Password account details in your home directory.
 This cached account is what this script will attempt to log in as by default.
+The full invocation may look something like this:

+    eval $(op signin my.1password.com you@email.com YOUR-SECRET-KEY)

 If you would like to use a different account for this script than the cached one, you can pass additional arguments to `op-ssh-fetch` and `op-ssh-create` which will be passed through directly to `op signin`.
 For example:

     op-ssh-fetch my.1password.com you@email.com YOUR-SECRET-KEY